 SPIN Funding Database

-SPIN is available to all UNC users.
+SPIN is available to all current UNC faculty, staff, visiting researchers, postdoctoral scholars, and students.

 - Click Sign In in the top right corner of the page.